 Toronto native Jesse Whiteley is a young and passionate multi-talented pianist/keyboardist, singer, composer, arranger, and bandleader.
 He comes from a third generation of one of Canada’s most renowned musical families, the Whiteley family.
 Throughout his diverse musical life, Jesse has performed the gamut of musical genres from blues, jazz, swing, boogie woogie, rhythm and blues, to roots, and country.

 Jesse began working professionally at age 17 with the Toronto All-Star Big Band.
 Throughout his years with the Big Band, he has worked as both a pianist and conductor and has been a featured performer with such luminaries from the blues and jazz world as Clark Terry, Jackie Richardson, Oliver Jones, Cleo Laine and John Dankworth, and Doc Severinsen.
+Jesse continues to work with the band currently, having conducted the band full-time since the summer of 2018.

 From 2014 to 2017, Jesse toured and recorded as a member of The 24th Street Wailers, playing across Canada and The United States.
 He has also recorded and toured throughout Canada, The United States, and Europe with Ottawa’s JW-Jones.
 He has appeared on recordings with legendary blues musicians Curley Bridges, Little Charlie Baty, Charlie Musselwhite, dad, Chris Whiteley and uncle, Ken Whiteley.